 Two years after the fact, I still consider The Best Bad Luck I Ever Had one of my favorite books.
-So when The Lions of Little Rock arrived – a second book by Kristin Levine – I read it almost immediately.
+So when The Lions of Little Rock arrived – a second Kristin Levine book – I read it almost immediately.

 The Best Bad Luck I Ever Had is set in a general period of race conflict in the American South, where The Lions of Little Rock deals with a specific historical event.